August 10, 2019

 Vivian’s letter was dated August 16, 2012 — two days after the anniversary of Rod’s death.
 Laura was surprised to read that Vivian’s surgery had taken place just a month earlier.
 At the time, she didn’t know that donated tissue like Rod’s could be used up to five years after the donor’s death.

-Eager to know more, she reached out to Nebraska Organ Recovery.
+Eager to know more, she reached out to Live On Nebraska.
 A pleasant phone call ended with a promise that Laura would soon hear more about Rod’s donation.

 Then, a second letter came.
 This one included an accounting of the 95 grafts that already been made from Rod’s donated tissue.